cgmoganedi/virtual_coffee_machine/README.md

 Create customized coffee and tea beverages.
 Manage ingredient levels (water, milk, coffee beans) and receive warnings for low levels.
 Record served beverages and ingredient refills for tracking.

-# Usage
-1. Install the required packages: `pip install -r requirements.txt`
-2. Set up the database and run migrations: ``
-3. Run the application: `python main.py`
-4. Follow the prompts to make coffee and tea selections.

-# Assumptions
-The application assumes a SQLite database for data storage.
-Ingredient capacities are pre-defined and not adjustable during runtime.

-# Future Features
-Support for additional beverages and options (e.g., hot chocolate).
-User-friendly GUI for an improved user experience.
-Integration with external APIs to fetch real-time ingredient levels.

 # Tea and Coffee Making Process
 The tea and coffee making processes share a common base class, Beverage, which handles ingredient checks and updates.
 Specific beverage classes (Coffee and Tea) implement brewing logic based on user input.